survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

+W> If a lane is deleted, it would be a good idea to get rid of the associated notes as well.
+In the current implementation they are left hanging in the `NoteStore`.
+It doesn't hurt the functionality but it's one of those details that you may want to be aware of.

 Now that we have resolved actions and store, we need to adjust our component to take these changes into account:

 **app/components/Lane.jsx**